Rotary Lakeside Park

 The baseball diamond and basketball court and an outdoor skating rink make Lions Park a year-round centre of activity.
 Large shade trees allow a comfortable visit to the playground for children of all ages, and if the sun gets too intense, the spray park is perfect for cooling off.

-For the summer of 2012 the Spray Park will be open seven (7) days a week starting on Friday, June 18th until mid-September from 10:00 am to 8:00 pm.
+For 2016, the Lions Park Spray Park is open seven days a week starting on Saturday, May 21 until Wednesday, September 28 from 10 am to 7 pm.

 Cottonwood Falls Park

 Cottonwood Falls Park is located on Cottonwood Creek at the spot where the falls are created as the creek crosses under Highways 3A and 6.
 The unique setting of the park creates the atmosphere for a perfect relaxation getaway.
 Cottonwood Falls rumble in the background, throwing off spray and creating a misty atmosphere.
 It's easy to see why this park is the choice of many for midday lunch or an afternoon break.